 - 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
-All work is to be conducted according to the plan that is reviewed at the Pre-work Onsite meeting.
-The logging plan map must be on site at all times. - 3.
-All crew members must be aware of the location of identified steep slopes and/or sensitive areas (which may be prone to site disturbance).
+All work is to be conducted according to the plan that is reviewed at the pre-work meeting.
+The logging plan map and site plan must be on site at all times. - 3.
+All crew members must be aware of the location of identified steep slopes and sensitive areas (which may be prone to site disturbance).
 If you are required to work on steep slopes you must be familiar with safe work procedures for those slopes. - 4.
 All crew members must be aware of the location of all known riparian areas and wildlife features. - 5.
 Maintain a 5 meter "No Machine" buffer on all streams unless exempted in the logging plan. - 6.
-Ensure that all feller buncher operators and fallers are retaining the required leave trees and/or vegetation in Riparian Management Zones. - 7.
+Ensure that all feller buncher operators and/or fallers are retaining the required leave trees and/or vegetation in Riparian Management Zones. - 7.
 Where possible, fall and skid away from riparian areas. - 8.
-If you identify resource features such as bear dens, raptor nests or Culturally Modified Trees that do not appear on the Plan, do not disturb them and report the finding and location of such features to your Supervisor. - 9.
-Bladed skid trails must be located according to the guidelines discussed at Pre-work On-site meeting. - 10.
+If you identify wildlife features, cultural heritage features, migratory birds, or other sensitive areas that do not appear in the Plan, do not disturb them and report the finding and location of such features to your Supervisor. - 9.
+Bladed skid trails must be located according to the guidelines discussed at the pre-work meeting. - 10.
 Always maintain natural drainage patterns.
 Refer to SOP-04 for in-block stream crossings. - 11.
 Minimize soil disturbance when skidding.
 If skidding is creating excessive disturbance, move to another suitable area until the problem area can be reviewed with your Supervisor. - 12.
-Deck logs a minimum of 10m away from creeks or according to the harvest plan/map. - 13.
-Debris accumulations are to be piled on roads, landing piles and low productivity sites whenever practicable and 10 metres away from streams and standing timber.
-Piled debris accumulations should occupy the least amount of plantable area possible and be piled to allow good burning conditions.
-Ensure there is no connectivity with standing timber. - 14.
+Deck logs according to the harvest plan/map and away from riparian areas.
+If roadside decking, ensure that decks do not block drainage features or culverts. - 13.
+Debris accumulations are to be piled on roads, landings, and low productivity sites whenever practicable and away from streams and standing timber.
+Piled debris accumulations should occupy the least amount of plantable area possible. - 14.
 Ensure that you have the required fire tools on site during fire season and that you observe restrictions relating to the fire hazard.